cprash/UnificUIAutomation/README.md

 * Under /src/test/java , fetch for the RunCukesTest.java class
 * Right click on the class and Run the test

+# Prerequisite
+* JDK should be setup for the project
+* Make sure the Java complier byte code version is set as 1.8

 # External Dependencies used